A Book by Rasmus Bornhoft Schlunsen

 March 2026

-"For twenty years, being a software engineer meant one thing: you open an editor, you write code, you ship it.
+"You write code, you ship it.
 That loop is breaking."

 The spectrum of AI assistance in software engineering: